About Transcranial Magnetic Stimulation Treatment for Resistant Depression and OCD

-What are the Risks and Side Effects with TMS?
+What are the Risks and Side Effects With TMS?

 There have been tens of thousands of treatments that have been safely performed during clinical trials, with patients reporting no side effects such as those found with antidepressant medication (weight gain, etc.).
 There has been no significant risk of seizures and no adverse cognitive side effects.
-Discomfort of the scalp is the most common side effect reported.
+The discomfort of the scalp is the most common side effect reported.
 TMS is not right for patients with implanted metallic devices or other implanted devices such as pacemakers.

 Is TMS Treatment Covered by My Insurance?

 TMS for depression is covered by Medicare, Blue Cross Blue Shield, Aetna, Cigna, and United Healthcare.
 However, there are strict criteria that may apply, with authorization needed before treatment is allowed.
 While treatment of OCD has been FDA cleared, insurance companies have not yet authorized payment for this diagnosis.
 Please speak to a TMS clinician at Comprehensive MedPsych Systems to learn more.

 TMS is part of Comprehensive MedPsych Systems’ Comprehensive Behavioral Health Program, which is dedicated to improving the quality of life for individuals with a broad range of psychiatric illnesses.
 Its collaborative team approach is designed to optimize the effectiveness of psychotherapy, psychosocial treatments, and medication management with state-of-the-art techniques, technologies, and interventions.